Elstargo00/my-first-image-classification/README.md

 # My first image classification
-[Modified on: 10/09/21]
+[Modified on: 18/11/21]
-coding web app to classify image by using HTML/CSS/JS
+Building Graphical User Interface for image classification model (mobile net) with HTML, CSS, and JAVASCRIPT

 Me (in 2021): I built a static website with HTML and CSS corresponding to my_index.html and my_index.css.
 To play with it just clone the repo and drag my_index.html to your favorite browser.
 Have Fun!!